ptramontina/ptramontina.github.io/index.md

 ## SUMMARY

-I am a brazilian software engineer with knowledge of both backend and frontend software development.
-Familiar with several programming languages and frameworks, I have been working most of the time with PHP and Javascript, using Laravel and Vue JS frameworks.
+I am a software engineer with knowledge of both backend and frontend software development.
+Familiar with several programming languages and frameworks, I have been working in projects using Javascript and PHP, mostly with NodeJS, VueJS, React and Laravel.
 I am organized and highly committed with product quality, and always keep myself updated with the most recent technologies.

 ## EDUCATION